-Treatment of corneal ectasia depends on the exact disease and the condition of individual patient including contact lenses, corneal collagen cross-linking, PVR PROSE Treatment and corneal transplant.
+Treatment of corneal ectasia depends on the exact disease and the condition of the individual patient including contact lenses, corneal collagen cross-linking, PVR PROSE Treatment and corneal transplant.

 PVR PROSE TREATMENT for Corneal Ectasia

 A study published in 2012 on PROSE Treatment of corneal ectasia concluded that all the candidates selected for the study could be fitted with PROSE devices.
-The treatment results were measured after around 6 months and it was found that the ability to achieve satisfactory fit, impact on visual acuity and visual function was improved, showing a high success rate for the treatment.
+The treatment results were measured after around 6 months and it was found that the ability to achieve a satisfactory fit, impact on visual acuity, and visual function was improved, showing a high success rate for the treatment.

 PVR PROSE Treatment can help patients avoid penetrating keratoplasty for corneal ectasia management and also useful for patients who can’t wear conventional contact lenses.